 - Sometimes a statement of wereldinkomen (world income) is required, usually to check that the amount of toeslag (benefit) that has been paid is correct.

 Everyone has to fill in the tax form as an individual.
 Please be aware that all tax forms are in Dutch.
 The form may be filled in together with a tax partner, but they also have to (digitally) sign the tax form.
 The taxation allowances may be divided between tax partners to create the most financially advantageous situation.

-When calling the Tax and Customs Administration the automatic menu is in Dutch.
-The caller will be asked to key in their BSN followed by the # key and choose from the menu of topics.
+When calling the Belastingdienst the automatic menu is in Dutch.
+The caller will be asked to type in their Burgerservicenummer – BSN (citizen service number) followed by the # key and choose from the menu of topics.
 If necessary just choose a number.